Coffeyville Refiners

-The Coffeyville Refiners was the final moniker of the minor league baseball teams based in Coffeyville, Kansas between 1896 and 1924.
-The Coffeyville teams played as members of the Kansas State League in 1896, Missouri Valley League in 1902, Kansas State League in 1906, Oklahoma-Arkansas-Kansas League in 1907, Western Association in 1911 and Southwestern League from 1921 to 1924.
+The Coffeyville Refiners was the final nickname of the minor league baseball teams based in Coffeyville, Kansas.

+Between 1896 and 1911, Coffeyville teams played as members of the 1896 Kansas State League, 1902 Missouri Valley League, 1906 Kansas State League, 1907 Oklahoma-Arkansas-Kansas League and 1911 Western Association, with a different nickname in each season.
+The "Refiners" played as members of the Class D level Southwestern League from 1921 to 1924, winning the 1923 league championship.

+Coffeyville hosted home minor league games at Osborn Park in 1896, Mineral Park in 1902 and at Forest Park for the seasons between 1906 and 1924.

 History

 Teams 1896–1911

 Coffeyville, Kansas first hosted minor league baseball in 1896.
 The Coffeyville team played as members of the 1896 Independent level Kansas State League.
 On August 20, 1896, the Kansas State League folded.
-Coffeyville was in 2nd place with a record of 12–11, playing under manager Elmer Foster when the league folded.
-Coffeyville finished 3.5 games behind the 1st place Independence team in the final standings.
+Coffeyville was in second place with a record of 12–11, playing under manager Elmer Foster when the league folded.
+Coffeyville finished 3.5 games behind the first place Independence team in the final standings.

 The 1902 Coffeyville Indians resumed play as members of the eight–team Class D level Missouri Valley League and relocated during the season.
 On June 23, 1902 Coffeyville moved to Chanute, Kansas with a record of 9–30 and finished the season as the Chanute Oilers.
-The Coffeyville/Chanute team placed 6th and finished the season with an overall record of 41–81, playing under managers Fred Porter, Larry Powers, J.G.
+The Coffeyville/Chanute team placed sixth and finished the season with an overall record of 41–81, playing under managers Fred Porter, Larry Powers, J.G.
 Galbreath and Jack Jamison.
-The Coffeyville/Chanute team finished 44.0 games behind the 1st place Nevada Lunatics in the final standings With a record of 86–38, Nevada finished 2.5 games ahead of the 2nd place Springfield Reds (83–40), who were followed by the Fort Scott Giants (80–44), Sedalia Goldbugs (72–48), Joplin Miners (56–66), Coffeyville Indians/ Chanute Oilers (41–81), Jefferson City Convicts (40–85) and Iola Gasbags (34–90) in the final standings.
+The Coffeyville/Chanute team finished 44.0 games behind the first place Nevada Lunatics in the final standings With a record of 86–38, Nevada finished 2.5 games ahead of the second place Springfield Reds (83–40), who were followed by the Fort Scott Giants (80–44), Sedalia Goldbugs (72–48), Joplin Miners (56–66), Coffeyville Indians/ Chanute Oilers (41–81), Jefferson City Convicts (40–85) and Iola Gasbags (34–90) in the final standings.

-Coffeyville, Kansas next hosted minor league baseball in 1906.
-The Coffeyville Bricks became members of the eight–team Class D level Kansas State League.
+Coffeyville, Kansas next hosted minor league baseball in 1906, when the Coffeyville Bricks became members of the eight–team Class D level Kansas State League.
 The Bricks joined the Bartlesville Indians, Chanute Browns, Fort Scott Giants, Independence Coyotes, Iola Grays, Parsons Preachers and Pittsburg Champs as members in the eight–team league.